Injuries from Rear-end Car Accidents in Delaware

 Delaware injury attorneys fighting for the rights if the injured in and around Wilmington, Seaford, and Newark

 The leading cause of motor vehicle crashes is far and away some form of driver error; the majority of rear-end crashes are caused by driver inattention.
-Rear-end crashes accounted for more than 1.7 million accidents in 2012, which resulted in more than 1,700 fatalities and 500,000 injuries according to the National Highway Traffic Safety Administration (NHTSA).
-The sheer number of injuries and death that can result from just a few seconds of inattention is quite staggering.
-National traffic safety agencies, auto makers and insurance companies have been studying the problem of the prevalence of rear-end crashes in this country and they are looking to technology to mitigate the problem.
-In the near future, all new cars will include automatic emergency braking systems that will take over when the driver is not paying attention, engage the brakes and stop the car.
+Rear-end crashes accounted for more than 1.4 million accidents in 2020, which resulted in more than 2,400 fatalities and 417,000 injuries, according to the National Highway Traffic Safety Administration (NHTSA).

 At the Delaware injury law firm of Silverman, McDonald & Friedman, we bring more than 100 years of combined legal experience to the task of fighting for fair compensation for your injuries when you have been involved in a rear-end auto accident.